alexpreynolds/biostar-handbook-web/www/unit/setup/install/trimmomatic.md

     # The program can be invoked via
     java -jar ~/src/Trimmomatic-0.33/trimmomatic-0.33.jar

-    # To shorten the invocation above we can use command aliases or write a shell script.
+    # The ~/src/Trimmomatic-0.33/adapters/ directory contains
+    # Illumina specific adapter sequences.
+    ls ~/src/Trimmomatic-0.33/adapters/

+#### Set up Trimmomatic

+The way trimmomatic is invoked is a bit awkward:

+    java -jar ~/src/Trimmomatic-0.33/trimmomatic-0.33.jar

+You can use that invocation or shorten it by creating an executable script in a file `~/bin/trimmomatic` that looks like this:

+    #!/bin/bash
-    # Creating an alias.
+    #
-    alias trimmomatic='java -jar ~/src/Trimmomatic-0.33/trimmomatic-0.33.jar'

-    # Creating a shell script under ~/bin/trimmomatic
-    # This will be a shell script that passes all command line
-    # parameters to the java program with the $@ construct
+    # The symbol $@ indicates passing all arguments of the script to the program
+    #
+    java -jar ~/src/Trimmomatic-0.33/trimmomatic-0.33.jar $@

+You could even create this file from the command line like so:

     echo '#!/bin/bash' > ~/bin/trimmomatic
     echo 'java -jar ~/src/Trimmomatic-0.33/trimmomatic-0.33.jar $@' >> ~/bin/trimmomatic

-    # make the shell script executable
     chmod +x ~/bin/trimmomatic

-    # The ~/src/Trimmomatic-0.33/adapters/ directory contains
-    # Illumina specific adapter sequences.
-    ls ~/src/Trimmomatic-0.33/adapters/

 Test installation by running: